 With two major victories on the season, Koepka is the obvious choice against a trio of three-time tournament winners Justin Thomas, Dustin Johnson, and Bryson DeChambeau, as all three were shutout from a major title this year.
 Clearly, two majors trumps three PGA Tour titles.

-However, a fourth win by either of the aforementioned three, along with the FedExCup title, and it would make the debate more intense, although most predict Koepka to a lock, either way.
+However, a fourth win by either of the aforementioned three, along with the FedExCup title, and it would make the debate more intense, although most predict Koepka as a lock, either way.

 TOUR CHAMPIONSHIP FIELD & ODDS